 - Community Resources: Many communities provide supports to low income families, like food or clothing banks.
 There are also federally funded benefits available, like food supplements from the Woman and Infant Care (WIC) program.

 There are some critical stages parents go through as they move from welfare to self-sufficiency.
 As shown on the chart below, the types of necessary supports may change as they make this transition, and should be reviewed regularly.

 |Stage||Likely necessary supports|

 |WorkFirst Cash Assistance approval||

-The family will have a cash grant, food assistance (probably) and Medicaid.
+The family will have a cash grant, and likely food assistance and Washington Apple Health.
 Child support will be pursued.

 Look at what support services and child care the family needs to look for work, prepare for work or work.

 |Gets a Job||Support service and child care needs will likely change.
 Review with the participant: